 - Data breaches.
 Selling tradelines can increase your risk of data exposure or identity theft.

 - Accounts shut down.
-If a bank sees that you have added too many authorized users — usually more than four to six — they may flag your account or shut it down.
+If a credit card issuer sees that you have added a large number of authorized users — usually more than four to six — they may flag your account or shut it down.
 You risk a lowered credit score, especially if that was your oldest or largest line of credit.

 If you do decide to sell tradelines, you can protect your identity and prevent unauthorized transactions by requesting that the new card for the new authorized user be sent to your address.
 Set up two-step verification with your bank to prevent the new user from requesting a card directly with the bank.